About

 Design runs in my blood.
 I come from a long line of creatives, engineers, and craftsmen.
 My grandfather was a master furniture builder and an amateur photographer with a keen eye for beauty.
 My father, a retired career military man and later a civil engineer, helped shape one of South Carolina’s most prestigious lakefront communities.
 My mother, intelligent and elegant, was a gifted poet and wordsmith.
 Together, they taught me discipline, curiosity, and the importance of beauty in daily life.

-I first discovered interior design while working alongside a designer named Sandy at my father’s firm in high school.
-Sandy’s passion for design was contagious, and working alongside her sparked something in me that never left.
+I first discovered interior design while working alongside a designer named Sandy at my father’s firm while I was in high school.
+Sandy’s passion for design and enthusiasm was contagious, and working alongside her sparked something in me that never left.
 Inspired by that early experience, I went on to earn a Fine Arts degree in interior design, a path that deepened my ability to truly listen to clients, understand their lives, and design homes that speak to who they are, sometimes even before they have the words to express it themselves.

 Now, I am proud to say that the legacy continues.
 My daughter, Emma Wright, has joined the firm as my design assistant.
 Emma brings fresh insight and a heartfelt desire to create spaces for children, especially those with special needs, a cause dear to our family.
 Her compassion and creativity are inspiring, and I am honored to walk this path with her.